rrthomas/wincoll/README.md

 + When designing a level, you will also need tile graphic files in the levels directory, as Tiled cannot find them otherwise.
 You can copy them from `wincoll/levels`.
++ The Python script `level-diff` can be used to check whether two levels are the same.
+It allows cosmetic differences, in particular, different types of brick that do not change how rocks can roll off them.

 I welcome [pull requests](https://github.com/rrthomas/wincoll/pulls) for new levels, or a simple issue with a level attached, in a Zip file.
 If GitHub is